-SECTION 10.1 Tautologies and quantification
+Tautologies and quantification

 Introducing quantifiers required a much more radical change to the language than introducing additional truth-functional connectives.
 Because of the way quantifiers work, we had to introduce the notion of a well-formed formula, something very much like a sentence except that it can contain free variables.
-Quantifiers attach to these wffs, bind their variables, and thereby form second-order quantifiers first-order logic sentences from formulas that aren't themselves sentences.
+Quantifiers attach to these wffs, bind their variables, and thereby form sentences from formulas that aren't themselves sentences.
 This is strikingly different from the behavior of truth-functional operators.